I didn’t tell you how my brain tumor was discovered.

 I had to tell Charles that he could not eat his pack of gummy bears in the shower.
 He didn’t want to leave them because he knew I loved them.
 But I scooted him in the shower.
-And yeah I ate one.
-ONE!
-Charles gets out of the shower and notices one damn gummy bear is missing out of 20.
+Charles gets out of the shower and says.
 “Hey mom, you ate one!”
-(I bought them after all.)

 I say, “No way, I wouldn’t do that.”

 Charles says, “Stick out your tongue.”

 He wanted to see if my tongue was a color as that would prove I had eaten the gummy bear.
 I stick out my tongue.

 He says, “Mom.
 Stick it out all the way.”

 I look in the mirror, stick my tongue out.
 It is crooked.
 I try to move it side to side.
 On the left, it’s paralyzed.
 I suddenly feel like a freight train has hit me.
 Holy cow this is not good.
 Charles is calling my name and I’m just stunned.
 It takes me a minute to get myself together and get him in bed.

 I go downstairs and show Randy.
 He says, “Maybe it’s a dental issue.”
 Something is nagging at me.
 I remember something about the tongue.
 I can’t place it right then.
 But at 3am I shoot up in bed and remember it’s a cranial nerve.
 It’s a brain tumor.
 I know it is.
 Holy cow this is not good.